Benrozs/alx-pre_course/README.md

 my first readme
-And only for this task
+-And only for this task-